DevT3/aeris-lattice/README.md

 They often generate confident answers even when uncertainty exists.

-In casual conversations, this may be harmless.
+In casual conversations, this is inconvenient.

-In medicine, finance, legal systems, cybersecurity, and autonomous tools, unreliable output becomes a serious operational risk.
+In high-risk domains such as medicine, finance, legal systems, cybersecurity, and autonomous workflows, unreliable output can cause serious harm.

-Most current systems optimize for response generation.
+Most systems optimize for response generation.

-AERIS Lattice optimizes for response reliability.
+AERIS Lattice introduces a validation layer between model output and human action.

 ---

 ## Solution

-AERIS Lattice acts as an inference-time validation layer between the user and the language model.

-It does not replace the model.

-It evaluates the model before output is delivered.
+Every prompt passes through a structured inference-time validation pipeline before a response is delivered.

 This includes:

+* Multi-model validation
+* Consensus scoring
+* Contradiction detection
 * Confidence scoring
 * Reflective self-review
-* Contradiction detection
 * Silent-state refusal
-* Ethical boundary enforcement

-The objective is not stronger AI.

-The objective is safer and more reliable AI.

----

-## Core Components

-### Confidence Engine

-Assigns a reliability score to each response based on certainty, ambiguity, and contextual risk.

-Not all mistakes carry equal consequences.

----

-### Reflective Loop

-Triggers a second-pass review when confidence falls below threshold.

-The model is required to re-evaluate its own answer before delivery.

----

-### Contradiction Lattice

-Detects internal contradictions, unsafe certainty, logical conflicts, and policy violations.

-This creates structural validation before output reaches the user.

----

-### Silent State

-When reliability remains below safe thresholds, the system intentionally refuses response.
+* Decision logging

+If reliability falls below threshold, the response is suppressed and replaced with a structured refusal.

 Silence is treated as a valid safety mechanism.

----

-### Ethical Anchor

-Maintains stable reasoning boundaries for high-risk domains such as healthcare, legal systems, and finance.

-The goal is outcome protection, not just output quality.

 ---